JuergenFleiss/aTrain/README.md

 The Working Paper is now on SSRN: [Take the aTrain.
 Introducing an Interface for the Accessible Transcription of Interviews.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4594103)

-Windows user can install aTrain via the Microsoft app store ([Link](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2)) or by downloading the installer from the BANDAS-Center Website ([Link](https://business-analytics.uni-graz.at/de/forschen/atrain/download/)).
+Windows (10 and 11) users can install aTrain via the Microsoft app store ([Link](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2)) or by downloading the installer from the BANDAS-Center Website ([Link](https://business-analytics.uni-graz.at/de/forschen/atrain/download/)).

 For Linux, follow the [instructions](https://github.com/BANDAS-Center/aTrain/wiki/Linux-Support-(in-progress)) in our Wiki.